Moses Opondo: OB

 In June 2019, it was announced that Opondo had signed a four-year contract with Odense Boldklub (OB).
 According to Tipsbladet, OB had triggered his buy-out clause of DKK 1 million.

 He had the opportunity to make his debut for OB in the Superliga on 14 July 2019, but it was only in the fourth matchday that he came on the pitch as a substitute after 71 minutes for Jens Thomasen in a 0–1 victory over Esbjerg fB.

 AC Horsens

 On 24 January 2022, Opondo was loaned out to Danish 1st Division club AC Horsens for the rest of the season.
 Ending the season with one goal in 10 games, it was confirmed on 29 May 2022, that Opondo had signed permanently for AC Horsens, penning a deal until June 2026.

 On 2 September 2024 Opondo had his contract in Horsens terminated.

 FC Fredericia

 On the same day that his contract in Horsens was terminated, it was confirmed that he moved to FC Fredericia on a deal until June 2026.
+In his first season he helped the club getting promoted to the Danish Superliga for the first time in club history existence.